Conveniently located to serve San Jose, CA

 Abdominal fat can be categorized in two types: superficial and deep.
 The superficial abdominal fat is located between the skin and the abdominal muscles.
 The deep abdominal fat accumulates in the abdominal cavity on the intestines.
 Superficial subcutaneous fat can be reduced by liposuction; however, deep (intestinal) fat cannot be removed by liposuction because it would be too risky.
 Fat on the intestines can only be reduced by weight loss through a diet and exercise plan.
 Fortunately, most candidates have more subcutaneous fat than deep fat.
 Type of abdominal fat is a key factor in determining the success of abdominal liposuction.
-The best way to determine if you are a good candidate is scheduling a free consultation with Dr. Jane.
+The best way to determine if you are a good candidate is scheduling a consultation with Dr. Jane.

 Also, the abdomen is an excellent donor source for fat grafts, and for this, fat is best harvested through traditional syringe aspiration techniques to minimize trauma and disruption to the adipocytes.

 Your Liposuction will be performed by Dr. Jane Chung at her office in San Jose, CA

 This place can’t be better I highly recommended I just have a liposuction about 2 months ago and since then its just getting better every day thank you so much Dr jane and all your crew .